postlund/hass-atv-beta/info.md

 * tvOS 15 support
 * HomePods (full media controls)
-* Local audio files can be streamed via RAOP (AirPlay) to all supported devices via the `play_media` service
+* Local audio files and HTTP(S) can be streamed via RAOP (AirPlay) to all supported devices via the `play_media` service.
+Make sure `media_type` is set to `music`.
 * Basic support for arbitrary AirPlay speakers.
 Metadata **ONLY** works when streaming from Home Assistant, i.e. it will *not* reflect what someone else is streaming to the device (the HomePod being an exception).
-Only `Stop` button works.
+Only `Stop` and `Pause` button works.
 * Music app/iTunes in macOS can be controlled
+* App launching via `input_source` and media browser (no app icons)
+* Support for `volume_set`
+* New fields: `media_content_id`, `series_name`, `episode` and `season`

 ## Changes

+## Release 2.2.0

+**REQUIRES HOME ASSISTANT 2021.12.x OR LATER!!!**

+Updates to pyatv 0.9.8 which brings a few fixes (most relevant here):

+* As the power state detection is very unreliable, it is now derived in comibation with play state (a device could previously be seen as powered off while playing something).
+  If something is playing then the device is considered on.
+* Button presses are more reliable and should not be ignore or get "stuck" anymore.
+* Pressing the pause button when streaming to an AirPlay device will now stop playback.

+Changes have been merged back from Home Assistant, which includes a lot of performance updates related to device discovery via Zeroconf.
+Might be notable if you have many devices.

 ## Release 2.1.0